Ministry Life Choices Initiative

 The Ministry Life Choices Initiative (MLCI) will assist those in years 1-5 of ministry with developing habits and practices for sustainable ministry.
 The relationship will span the first few years of theological education and the introductory years as a congregational minister.
 The MLCI is a ministry of the Pension Fund of the Christian Church (Disciples of Christ) in partnership with Lexington Theological Seminary.

-- Goal I: advocacy for the work of the MLCI at local, regional, and national DOC gatherings.
+- Goal I: advocacy for the work of the MLCI at local, regional, and national gatherings of the Christian Church (Disciples of Christ).

 - Goal II: enriching existing partnerships and collaborating with new partners.